putridparrot/PutridParrot.Presentation/README.md

 constructor.
 As mentioned in DefaultValue, combining with DefaultValue will try to pass your DefaultValue into the ctor of the created instance.*

-An example is the following, which doesn't require a setter but will automatically create and instance of the collection (obviously include a setter if you might change the actual instance of the ObservableCollection)
+An example is the following, which doesn't require a setter but will automatically create an instance of the collection (obviously include a setter if you might change the actual instance of the ObservableCollection)

 ```